 General Order 103a authorized the raising of twelve battalions of infantry, the 57th to 68th, and for them to be on active service as of April 20, 1915.
 Initially the 60th was to be raised in Montreal and the maritimes but Sam Hughes the minister of Militia intervened and it was raised in Military District No 4 which included Montreal and the surrounding area.

 Four of the local Militia units were to raise a Battalion of two hundred and fifty men each.
 ‘A’ Company was raised by the 3rd Regiment Victoria Rifles of Canada.
 ‘B’ Company was raised by the 5th Regiment Grenadier Guards of Canada, The 55th Irish Canadian Rangers raised ‘C’ Company and ‘D’ company was raised by the 65th Westmount Rifles.
 Collectively they raised ‘E’ Company which became the 60th Battalion’s 1st Reinforcing Draft.

-Lieutenant Colonel Frederick Arthur DeLong Gascoigne the Commanding officer of the 3rd Regiment Victoria Rifles was appointed the Commanding Officer.
+Lieutenant Colonel Frederick Arthur DeLong Gascoigne the Commanding Officer of the 3rd Regiment Victoria Rifles of Canada was appointed the Commanding Officer.